mswart/openmensa-parsers/README.md

    - JSON or CSV downloads are preferred
    - HTML sites are fine
    - PDF is tricky.
-3. Create the new parser in e. g. `parsers/essendorf.py`.
+2. Create the new parser in e. g. `parsers/essendorf.py`.
 It has to have a function that creates a valid XML feed.
-4. Export a `parser` by making it a global variable in `parsers/essendorf.py`.
+3. Export a `parser` by making it a global variable in `parsers/essendorf.py`.
 Use the `Parser` class from `utils.py` and pass it the function that creates the XML feed.
 You can also register multiple canteens with the same parser.
 Look at some parsers' source code to get a feel for how this works.
-5. Register your parser in `config.py`.
+4. Register your parser in `config.py`.
 Normally it is enough to add your city, e. g. `essendorf`, to the `cities` list.
+5. If you want to refactor your parser, you can create a [regression test](#regression-tests) that will tell you, if you've changed how the parser works.
-5. Submit a PR to GitHub containing these changes. ([Tutorial](https://guides.github.com/activities/hello-world/#pr) for opening a pull request.)
+6. Submit a PR to GitHub containing these changes. ([Tutorial](https://guides.github.com/activities/hello-world/#pr) for opening a pull request.)
-6. Wait until the PR is reviewed and merged.
+7. Wait until the PR is reviewed and merged.
-7. Register the new canteens on [openmensa] with the feed from `http://omfeeds.devtation.de/<provider identifier>/<canteen identifier>.xml` and (optional) today feed from `http://omfeeds.devtation.de/<provider identifier>/<canteen identifier>/today.xml`.
+8. Register the new canteens on [openmensa] with the feed from `http://omfeeds.devtation.de/<provider identifier>/<canteen identifier>.xml` and (optional) today feed from `http://omfeeds.devtation.de/<provider identifier>/<canteen identifier>/today.xml`.
    In our example these URLs would be `http://omfeeds.devtation.de/essendorf/eatmaginary.xml`.

+## <a name="regression-tests">Regression Tests</a>
+A regression test allows you to detect whether you've broken your parser.
+If you change your parser and it then accidentally has a different output, that is called a regression.

+It can be useful to refactor your code, i. e. to restructure it without changing what it does.
+In these cases, you will benefit from knowing when you've accidentally changed what your parser outputs—it happens all the time.
+A regression test will tell you exactly that.

+### How It Works
+The regression tests work with snapshots.
+They will remember what website you called and store them, along with the XML feed that your parser generated.

+This means that even in the next week, when the website may display a new menu, you can check your parser with the same menu as before and see if your changes have introduced a regression.

+Being able to rerun the parser on a known menu is very valuable, since you only need to check the output for bugs one time.
+With our regression test, you will know that you have already checked the output and if your parser does something differently, the test will tell you.

+### Setup
+   1. Create your first snapshot using the command  `.parser_tests/update_snapshot essendorf eatmaginary`.
+   2. Make sure that the result in `parser_tests/essendorf/eatmaginary/snapshot-result.xml` is correct.
+   3. Register your parser to be tested by adding it to the list in `parser_tests/regression_test.py`.
+Add it as a tuple `(<parser>, <canteen>)`, so in our example `('essendorf', 'eatmaginary')`.
+   4. If not already done, install `pytest` using `pip install pytest`.
+   5. Run all tests using the command `pytest`.

+### Updating Snapshots
+When you've fixed a bug in your parser, the output changes.
+The regression test will fail, because it doesn't know that this change is wanted.

+You can fix this by updating the snapshot.
+Unfortunately, you will have to manually recheck the output to make sure you didn't change something by accident.

+1. Make sure that only the changes you wanted happened by looking at the failed test's diff or checking it manually.
+2. Run the updater using `./parser_tests/update_snapshots.py <parser> <canteen>`, so in our example `./parser_tests/update_snapshots.py essendorf eatmaginary`.

+Now your snapshot will use the current menu.
+Don't forget to double check that the output doesn't contain any errors.

 ## Further questions
 * Read the [OpenMensa Documentation]